open-sauced/intro/docs/becoming-a-maintainer/intro.md

 ---
 id: intro
-title: "intro"
+title: "Understanding the Role of an Open Source Maintainer"
 sidebar_label: "Understanding Maintainership"
 keywords: ["intro", "Open Source", "Open Source Community"]
 ---

-# Understanding the Role of an Open Source Maintainer

 Being an open source maintainer can be a very gratifying and rewarding experience.
 But a lot of work goes into maintaining an open source project.
 You will have many responsibilities as a maintainer, including being a contributor, leader, mentor, and community manager.